BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Malta if I want to avoid the biggest crowds but still enjoy great weather?
+When is the absolute best time to visit Malta to balance good weather with fewer crowds?

-For that sweet spot of sunshine without the summer crush, aim for late April to early June or September to early October.
-You'll get pleasantly warm temperatures perfect for exploring ancient sites and swimming, but you'll find fewer people jostling for space at popular attractions like Valletta and Mdina.
-Plus, the sea is still warm enough for a dip in the autumn!
+For that sweet spot of sunshine without the peak summer crush, aim for late April to early June or September to mid-October.
+You'll still get glorious weather perfect for exploring ancient sites and swimming, but you'll find the islands much more relaxed and accommodation prices a bit kinder.

 I'm planning to rent a car in Malta.
-Is it really necessary, and what should I know about driving there?
+Is it worth it, and what should I know about driving there?

 How many days do you need in Malta?